echoNad3/balta_data_architect_task/README.md

-# Answers by Question (Uzdevums)
+# Answers

-This document mirrors the structure of the assignment PDF so the assessor can quickly map each answer to the corresponding requirement.
+This README mirrors the structure of the assignment tasks in order.

 ---

-## Repozitorijs (Repository)
+## Repository

 **1.** Create a Git repo (Bitbucket/GitHub/other).
 ✅ Done.
 The project lives in a GitHub repo with a clean commit history.
 The local working folder is: